Manage data links

 Even small changes in Excel data, such as changes to decimal separators or currency symbols, register as new data for a linked element.

 If you see pending updates for a linked element when you are sure that there is no new data in the linked Excel range, check the element's datasheet for any data changes.
-To learn more about changing data in linked elements with the element datasheets, see Update linked elements without Excel data sources.
+To learn more about changing data in linked elements with the element datasheets, see Manage the data in linked elements without using Excel data sources.

-Why is Excel slow when I have lots of linked data ranges?
+Why is Excel slow when I have lots of linked ranges?

 I have a lot of Excel files to visualize with think-cell.
 Can I run think-cell in batch mode?